Fasteroid/fasteroid/README.md

 ## Greetings from parts unknown! 🌌

 Here you'll find basically anything and everything I've made and/or are planning to make.<br>
-I'm constantly improving, but only as I go.
-Past projects may not be up to my present standards.<br>
+I'm constantly improving, but only as I go, so be aware that past projects may not be up to my present standards!<br>

 ### 💡 Proud user of...
 <p>